Rivier University’s Enhanced Doctor of Nursing Practice Receives Accreditation

 The program aims to improve patient outcomes through six major areas of competency: patient-centered care, safety, evidence-based practice, informatics, quality improvement, and teamwork and collaboration.
 The DNP is an online degree with five face-to-face sessions over the course of the three-to-five year program.
 These sessions facilitate peer mentoring, faculty introductions, technology assistance, guest lecturing, and the presentation of complex cases by current doctoral faculty at both the DNP and Ph.D. levels.
 In addition to coursework, the degree requires a total of 1,000 practicum hours (500 hours of previous work, plus four DNP practicum courses that include 500 hours), and a scholarly project.
 Practicum hours provide for supervised practical application related to each student’s scholarly project.

 “Nurses are taking on greater roles in patient care, and healthcare system and policy creation,” says Dr. Paula Williams, Dean of the Division of Nursing and Health Professions.
 “Rapidly changing healthcare needs and shortages of providers are being addressed by an increasingly educated and engaged nursing workforce.”

 The University is currently taking applications for the DNP and other nursing programs.
-Information is available at www.rivier.edu/programs or by contacting the Office of Admissions at firstname.lastname@example.org or (603) 897-8507.
+Information is available at www.rivier.edu/programs or by contacting the Office of Graduate and Professional Studies Admissions at email@example.com or (603) 897-8507.
 Rivier University, located in Nashua, New Hampshire, offers degrees at the undergraduate, graduate, postgraduate, and doctoral levels with on-campus and online options.